Explore Different Types of Corporate Technical Training and Their Benefits and Drawbacks

 The benefit of traditional training is that it’s face-to-face with a real person.
 You can even ask them questions, and they’ll respond, unlike eLearning!

-Employees get immediate feedback, group discussions, and sometimes personalized attention.
-Traditional training makes creating a collaborative environment among employees easier and provides a structured learning environment where employees must step away from their work.
+Employees receive immediate feedback, participate in group discussions, and sometimes receive personalized attention.
+Traditional training facilitates the creation of a collaborative environment among employees and provides a structured learning environment that encourages employees to step away from their work.

 Traditional training isn’t the perfect option, though, for technical training.
 It can be costly in terms of time and resources required for organizing sessions.
 It may also pose logistical challenges when dealing with geographically dispersed teams.